atmargi12/double_descent/_posts/2023-11-08-double_descent.md

     MLP 2000 Epoch Training/Testing Cross-Entropy Loss Over MLP Parameter Count / 1000
 </div>

+For the sake of brevity, we avoid including plots for train/test classification loss for the MLPs.
+However, it is worth noting that train classification loss eventually reaches $0$ in all experiments, whereas test loss eventually becomes $\sim 0.08$ or smaller.

 Throughout each experiment, we vary across the number of total parameters of the model.
 For a network with $H$ hidden units, the total number of parameters is equal to $(d+1)\times H + (H + 1)\times K$, and so we choose $H$ accordingly each time we reparametrize.

 Note that we also incorporated a weight reuse scheme for models in the underparametrized regime to cut on training time, similarly to the approach in Belkin et al.